ajmercado1229/ajmercado1229.github.io/COVID_19.md

 ## Visualizing COVID-19 Data in Tableau Public

-Some of the queries performed above will be used to create visualizations in Tableau Public
+Some of the queries performed above will be used to create visualizations in
+<a href="https://public.tableau.com/views/COVIDVisualization_16226608667290/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link">Tableau Public</a>
 ---

 ### Countries with the Highest Infection Rate compared to the Population (#5)